 Pinball was a huge part of growing up in the early ‘60s; especially since the machines were often technically illegal for under-18s because it was “gambling.”
 We played them anyway.
 The pinball museum houses its machines under one roof in Alameda, California, where an “all you can play” day pass is yours for $25.
 As a 10-year-old, I’d have thought I’d died and gone to Heaven.

 By my best guess, the “monster” component is inspired by the Hawk “Weird-ohs” plastic model kit, “Digger.”
 We had one around the house; my older sister bought and assembled it, which was entirely unlike her.
 I remember that she did a masterful job painting red veins on the eyeballs.

 Artists take inspiration from Ed Roth’s studio in many ways — few as grotesque as Charles Burns ‘ effort above.
-Burnsis a noted cartoonist/auteur in underground comic art, famous for his curiously disturbing horror comics.
+Burns is a noted cartoonist/auteur in underground comic art, famous for his curiously disturbing horror comics.
 In this image he was riffing off the usual Roth approach to, I read somewhere, reinterpret what a Roth monster car really says about American culture.
 I still think that you need to ask a 13-year-old boy about that.

 This tee from the ’80s or ’90s is a Roth riff off the fictional Church of the SubGenius and its fictional guru/cult leader J.R.
 “Bob” Dobbs.
 The Church was a parody religion whose members made fun of the beliefs of traditional religions and especially the cults of the time.
 Their holy leader “Bob” was a pipe-smoking 1950’s salesman who had somehow become the vessel of the truth about everything.